 This course will provide students with an introduction to fundamental networking concepts.
 It will place emphasis on concepts such as: networking applications, data delivery and routing, network architecture, layering, and protocols.
 This course will address the basic principles of wireless networking and network security.
 Students will gain a greater understanding of increasingly prevlalent network technology in the modern world and will learn concepts behind changing network environments.
 Whenever applicable, concepts will be explained through the use of hands-on exercises that reinforce lecture material.
-Code 3 course fee
+MS Dos and Programming are highly recommended.
+Code 3 course fee.